This Morning Routine Checklist Will Change Your Life

 Deep work, even for the best-of-the-best, maxes out at around 4 hours.
 Find those 4 hours.

-As an ex night owl, well, you probably already know what I would say.
+For an ex-night owl, well, you probably already know what I would say.

 Pro tip #1: Use headphones that block out the world and some classical music guiding you gently toward all of your dreams.